 The urgent need

 Each of these technology domains can be used to create multiple job positions.
-To be a strong advocate for the payments industry, candidates must have soft skills.
+To be a strong advocate for the payments industry, candidates must have soft skills which you can learn from AI/ML Course.
 These include communication skills, problem-solving and analytical skills, as well as critical decision-making skills.
 The digital payments industry has seen a lot of growth over the last few years.
 However, there is still a huge opportunity to innovate for customers.
 This opportunity will allow both aspiring and experienced tech professionals to help shape India’s future fintech industry.